This is a guide to the 7th Edition of APA style, which is a recent update to the APA citation style.

 For a reading as a chapter of a custom textbook:

-Author of Reading, A. A. (year).
+Author of Reading, A. A. (Date).
 Title of reading.
 In A. Compiler & B. Compiler (Comps.), Title of custom textbook [Custom textbook] (page numbers of reading).
-City, US State or Country: Publisher.
+Publisher.

 Note: A normal chapter of an edited book would list the book's editors, but for a custom textbook you note the compiler.
 If you have difficulty determining who is your author and who is your compiler, contact your librarians